JesperMorais/TermitChat/README.md

 # Project info
-This project aims to make a fully terminal driven chat written in c++ using ftxui
+This project aims to make a fully terminal driven chat written in c++ using ftxui and asio for network

 ## FOR DEVS - HOW TO BUILD PROJECT